 Over winter Break I emailed Mrs. Ryan and she put me in contact with “her people.”
 They set up a three hour long interview in which I would meet with five different HR coordinators.
 About two weeks later, I had received a call that they would like to have me back to intern at their headquarters starting in May!

-What were some of your daily responsibilities at your internship?
+What were your daily responsibilities at your internship?

-What was your favorite experience from your internship?
+What was your favorite memory/experience at your internship?

-What was the most important thing you learned at your internship?
+What was the most challenging part about your internship?

-What is the best piece of advice you could give to underclassmen?
+What is your best piece of advice for underclassmen?